JoeyV55/GiveMeLabeledIssuesAPI/README.md

 # GiveMeLabeledIssuesAPI
 This is the backend REST API interface that accepts requests to mine and classify open source issues from supported projects.
-The REST API allows access to both the BERT and TF-IDF (coming soon!) text classification models.
+The REST API allows access to both the BERT and TF-IDF text classification models.

 [![DOI](https://zenodo.org/badge/486040723.svg)](https://zenodo.org/badge/latestdoi/486040723)